daverayment/Copy-MTPFiles/README.md

 - [License](#license)

 ## Prerequisites
 The script relies on COM and so only works on Windows machines.
 PowerShell 5.1 (included in Windows 10) or later is required to run the script.
-It may work on earlier versions, but has not been tested on them.

 ## Installation
 To install the `Copy-MTPFiles` PowerShell module, follow these steps: